Kumbakonam railway station: Development

 After serving the railways for decades, the British-era vintage metre-gauge line was scrapped and the last passenger train on those tracks was operated between Kumbakonam and Chennai Egmore on 1 April 2004 following which the broad-gauge tracks were laid.

 Gradually, the station came to have several facilities, including water filling for coaches and steam engines to enjoy the status of an important junction.
 Kumbakonam station developed quickly, and the works were implemented ahead of the Mahamaham festival in 2004.

-Now, a total of 36 trains patronise the station every day serving 2500 passengers.
-Due to the strong patronage by the region's passengers and commuters, Kumbakonam has enjoyed "Grade A" railway station status.
-Kumbakonam station is also rated as the fifth-cleanest station in India and the cleanest station in Tamil Nadu, according to the survey of major railway stations for cleanliness ranking in 2016 commissioned by the Railways.
+Now, a total of 50 trains patronise the station every day serving more than 10,000 passengers.
+Due to the strong patronage by the region's passengers and commuters, Kumbakonam has enjoyed "NSG-3" railway station status.
+Kumbakonam station is also rated as the fifth-cleanest station in India and the cleanest station in Tamil Nadu, according to has been rated as the cleanest station among the divisional headquarters railway stations survey of major railway stations for cleanliness ranking in 2016 commissioned by the Railways.
 The Thanjavur District Rail Users' Association honoured the Railway officials and conservancy staff for cleanliness front on the occasion.

+In 2022, a Nagpur-based technical consultancy was selected to prepare a plan to improve the Kumbakonam station which has been submitted to the Southern Railway Construction Organization in February 2023.